What to Plant Together for a Picture-Perfect Flower Garden All Year Long

 Brighten the Shade

 Shady spots in your garden don't have to be barren and boring.
-There's a host of shade-dwelling annual and perennial flowers that will add instant impact to any location.
+There's a host of shade-dwelling annuals and perennials that will add instant impact to any location.
 Here, a carpet of bright green sweet woodruff fronts a bed of Japanese hakone grass and a cluster of blue- and chartreuse-leaf hosta varieties.
+The hostas and sweet woodruff also add blooms to this arrangement.

 With their fernlike foliage and lovely, lacy spires of blossoms in shades of white, pink, red, and purple, shade-loving astilbes make the perfect foil for additional beds filled with hosta.
 In fact, astilbe (sometimes called false spirea) and hosta are two of the very best shade-garden companions.
 They look absolutely wonderful mass-planted together in slightly shady locations, especially with variegated foliage and different hues of flowers.
 Working together, they can add color and bright foliage to areas of your yard with well-drained soil and part sun or part shade.
 Plus, both are hardy in Zones 4-8 (hostas can survive in Zones 3-9).